8 Ways To Make a Duchenne Muscular Dystrophy-Friendly Home: Tips for Stairs and More

 1. Install Ramps or Buy a Portable Ramp

-For a cheaper option, you can look for a portable wheelchair ramp.
-These ramps come with handles and fold for easy transportation and use.
-Compared to expensive permanent ramps, portable ramps may only cost a few hundred dollars.
-Be sure to check the weight limit, especially if your child or loved one uses an electric wheelchair.
+For a cheaper option, you can try a portable wheelchair ramp, which may cost only a few hundred dollars.
+These ramps come with handles and fold for easy transport and use.
+Be sure to check the ramp’s weight limit, especially if it will need to support an electric wheelchair.

 2. Choose Low-Pile Carpeting or Hard Flooring